Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Abstract

 \section{Abstract}

 Sum-frequency generation (SFG) spectroscopy provides a versatile method for the investigation of non-centrosymmetric media and interfaces.
-Here, using tunable picosecond infrared (IR) pulses from a free-electron laser, the nonlinear optical response of 4H-SiC, a common polytype of silicon carbide, has been probed in the frequency- and time-domain by vibrational SFG spectroscopy.
-In the steady-state spectra, resonances originating from IR-active phonons of the bulk crystal are present.
-Linear optical effects are shown to have a significant contribution to the SFG spectrum.
-In the time domain, the development of the SFG intensity is linked to the free-induction decay of the induced coherent IR polarization.
-Close to a vibrational resonance, a slower polarization dephasing is observed compared to off-resonant IR excitation.
-Thus, temporal separation of IR and up-conversion pulse allows for an enhanced spectral resolution of the phonon modes, as corroborated by model calculations.
+Here, using tunable picosecond infrared (IR) pulses from a free-electron laser, the nonlinear optical response of 4H-SiC, a common polytype of silicon carbide, has been probed in the frequency- and time-domain by infrared-visible vibrational SFG spectroscopy.
+In the SFG spectra we observe a sharp resonance near the longitudinal optical phonon frequency, arising from linear optical effects due the epsilon-near-zero regime of the IR permittivity.
+In the time domain, the build-up of the SFG intensity is linked to the free-induction decay of the induced coherent IR polarization.
+When approaching the frequency of the phonon resonance, a slower polarization dephasing is observed as compared to off-resonant IR excitation.
+Thus, by introducing a temporal delay between the IR and the visible up-conversion pulse we are able to demonstrate spectral narrowing of the phonon SFG resonance, as corroborated by model calculations.